 Together with Professor Kate McLoughlin (University of Oxford), I successfully bid for funds from the Andrew W. Mellon Foundation to run an international seminar series entitled Post-War: Commemoration, Reconstruction, Reconciliation (funded by

 the Andrew W. Mellon Foundation in memory of John E. Sawyer).
 The Series was convened by Professor McLoughlin, me, and Dr Catherine Gilbert.

 politicians, people who have played a role in peace negotiations and leading figures from cultural policy and the charitable sector.
-They will be joined by novelists, poets, artists and musicians whose work has marked war in some way.
+They were be joined by novelists, poets, artists and musicians whose work has marked war in some way.
 Featured

 speakers include author